 It’s the longest linear park in the US, traveling through Jefferson, George Washington, Nantahala, and Pisgah National Forests.

 There are 200 remarkably scenic overlooks along the way, offering stunning mountain views, verdant valleys, and hiking trails to beautiful Blue Ridge Parkway waterfalls.
+(It’s also a great place to vacation in May…when the waterfalls are really rushing!)

 There’s also wildlife such as Black Bear, White-tailed Deer, Wild Turkeys, and countless other birds.